linuxmuster/linuxmuster-linuxclient7/README.md

 \* Even though this is not an official package, pull requests and issues are being looked at.
 ** The linuxmuster community consists of people who are nice and happy to help.
 They are not directly involved in the development though, and might not be able to help in any case.

-## Version schema:
-- General: `major.minor.patch`
-- Pre-releases (release candidates) must end with `-rcXX` where `XX` is the number of the pre-release
-  - So, before version `7.1.1` is released, there may be versions `7.1.1-rc01`, `7.1.1-rc02`, and so on
-- Releases are always prefixed with `release`.
-  - So, once version `7.1.1` is ready, it is published as `7.1.1-release`
-- This concept ensures that stable releases are always evaluated as a higher version number than pre-releases.

-## Setup development environment

-Tested with Python 3.10:

-1. `python3 -m venv ./venv`
-2. `. ./venv/bin/activate`
-3. `cd ./usr/lib/python3/dist-packages/linuxmusterLinuxclient7`
-4. `pip install -r requirements.txt`

-To run tests:
-1. `pytest`
-2. with coverage: `pytest --cov=./ --cov-report=xml`